 One of WeatherLink Live’s best features is its real-time reporting capabilities.
 If you’re not at home, the device will transmit data to WeatherLink once a minute, all viewable either from the WeatherLink website (seen above) or through the WeatherLink app.
 However, when your phone is on the same Wi-Fi network as WeatherLink Live, the app will stream live data.

-On the web version, you can view historical data in the form of a spreadsheet or charts, which we find especially useful during weather events.
+You can view historical data in a spreadsheet or chart format on the web version, which we find especially useful during weather events.
 All your data is stored in the WeatherLink Cloud, which keeps your recorded data safe.
 With the old dongle system, we’d frequently lose data because the dongle’s memory would fill quickly in a power outage.

 If the power goes out, you’re covered.
 Redundant battery backup and internal auxiliary memory collect data, uploading it to the WeatherLink Cloud when power is restored.
-We have had several power outages and not a single incident of data loss.
-It also natively supports sharing of weather data to third-party services like the Weather Underground, making it super easy to share your weather data with not only the global WeatherLink community but the public as well.
+We have had several power outages and not a single data loss incident.
+It also natively supports sharing of weather data to third-party services like the Weather Underground, making it super easy to share your weather data with the global WeatherLink community and the public.

 Another key benefit is that this new platform is smart home-ready.
 While currently WeatherLink Live only supports Amazon Alexa and Google Assistant, we’re hoping in the future this might mean Davis station owners could connect to services like IFTTT, which allow you to control other smart home devices.